Contemplating coverage?

 A noisy water heater is caused by sediment buildup.
 You can sometimes resolve this by draining the tank and cleaning it.
 In some cases, you may need to replace the tank.

 Brown or rust-colored water is likely another symptom of tank or pipe corrosion.
-It’s also possible that iron or other sediment is in your main water source.
+It’s also possible that iron, manganese, or other new minerals in your main water source.
 If you notice discoloration only when running hot water, your water heater is the culprit.
 If your water is discolored regardless of temperature, the problem is with your well or municipal water supply.

-Some homeowners notice sulfur-like smells from their water.
+Some homeowners notice sulfur-like smells (rotten egg odor) from their water.
 This is caused by bacteria in your water heater’s tank.
 You can resolve this by flushing the tank, cleaning it, and replacing the anode rod.
+Consider upgrading to a powered anode rod system for long-term odor prevention.

 You can resolve many water heater problems on your own, but some require professional help.
 A water heater home warranty from Liberty Home Guard can help stay on top of maintenance and avoid excessive out-of-pocket repair costs.